lamoureuxk2/Encrypted-Message-Generator/README.md

 Spellchecker will have one method called isSpellchecked( String ) that returns a boolean: true if no spelling error, false otherwise.
 Another method called spellCheck( String) will display any errors detected.

+The EmailGenerationSystem class will  have a String saved for Header and footer; 5 of each, one for each subclass of customer.
-The EmailGenerationSystem will have a method for generating an email that will take in a customer Object.
+The EmailGenerationSystem will have a method for generating an email that will take in a customer Object, a string for email body and a string for sender name.
 This method will check what specific subclass of customer the argument is, and will call a respective method: there will be one method for each corresponding subclass that will generate an email with a corresponding template.
-The EmailGenerationSystem class will have a String saved for Header, body, and footer; 5 of each, one for each subclass of customer.
-The method will then call another method, generateBody, that allows the user to add the text they want for the body.
-This method will ultimately return a String for the body.
-But before this, the generateBody will ask the user if they want to spell check the message, and if so, will run a spell check and allow the user to retype the message.
-Then the final message is returned back to the calling method.
-After this the user will be prompted for their name for the email signature.
-The 3 parts of the email will be combined into one string, and then the user will be asked if they want the message encrypted.
-If so, it will be encrypted.
+The 3 parts of the email will be then combined into one string.

+The main will ask the user for the type of customer to email, then the sender's name, then the body of the email.
+The body will be run through a spellchecker and if errors are detected, the user will be informed and asked if they want to edit the message, they can choose to or skip.
+After this step, an instance of EmailGenerationSystem is used to generate an email.
+The user will be asked if they want to encrypt it and if they say yes, the email will be encrypted.
+The program ends.

 # Project Template